National Park Service

 Visiting Hours:

-• The grounds of Arkansas Post National Memorial is open from 7 am to sunset daily.
-The Visitor Center is open from 8:30 am to 5:00 pm daily, except for Thanksgiving, Christmas, and New Years Day.
+The grounds of Arkansas Post National Memorial are open from 7 am to sunset daily.
+The Visitor Center is open from 8:30 am to 5:00 pm Thursday-Monday, except for Thanksgiving, Christmas, and New Years Day.

 Closing the park in the evening and on federal holidays is necessary because the NPS does not have sufficient staff to manage visitors during those times.
 In addition, it is more difficult for visitors to stay on designated paths and trails, and outside of closed areas, during the evening.
 Leaving these areas can cause significant damage to the natural and cultural resources in the park, including plants, wildlife, and archeological sites.